dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

 ##### Part 1.A: define the page table entry structure.

-First, you should define a `struct first_level_descriptor` based on the PTE layout given on B4-27 (screenshot below):
+First, you should define a `struct first_level_descriptor` in file `vm.h` based on the PTE layout given on B4-27 (screenshot below):
   -  You'll defined fields for the section base address, `nG`, `S`, `APX`, `TEX`, `AP`, `IMP`, `Domain`, `XN`, `C`, `B`, and the tag.
   - You should look at the structure `struct control_reg1` given in `vm.h` to see how to use bitfields in C.
-  - NOTE: it is very easy to make mistakes.
-Thus, write a function to check your structure modeled on how `check_control_reg` checks its structure layout, by using the `check_bitfield` macro to check that a field is at a desired bit offset, with a desired bit width.
+  - It is very easy to make mistakes.
+You will write a function `fld\_check()` modeled on `check_control_reg()` that uses the `check_bitfield` macro to verify that each field is at its correct bit offset, with its correct bit width.
-  - `AssertNow` will do a compile-time assert.
+  - Write a function `fld_print` to print all the fields in your structure.
-  - HINT: the first field is at offset 0.
+  - HINT: the first field is at offset 0 and the `AssertNow` uses tricks to do a compile-time assert.

-Get this working first.
-Make a `fld_print` function and a `fld_check` funcion.

 ----------------------------------------------------------------------
 ##### The PTE for 1MB sections document: